kubeflow/website/content/docs/upgrading/upgrade.md

     ```
     kfctl build -f ${UPGRADE_SPEC} -V
     ```
-    The above command creates a new Kubeflow application in the same directory, with a name in the form of a 7-character long hash value.
-The directory structure should look like:
+    The above command creates a new Kubeflow application under the same parent directory as your `${KF_DIR}`.
+The new Kubeflow application has a name in the form of a 7-character long hash value.
+The directory structure should look like this, where `${UPGRADE_DIR}` indicates the new Kubeflow
+    application:
     ```
-    ${PARENT_DIR}
+    your-parent-directory
     |----${KF_DIR}
     |----${UPGRADE_DIR}
-    |----kfctl_upgrade_spec.yaml
+    |----<your-upgrade-specification.yaml>
     ```
-    You can examine and change the kustomize parameter values in `${UPGRADE_DIR}`.
+    You can examine and change the kustomize parameter values in the `${UPGRADE_DIR}` directory.

 1. Run the `apply` command to upgrade the deployment:
     ```